 This compost has contributed to the buildup of soil in Sarabetsu village.
 However, the compost had some problem of mixing with gravels from the composting bed, which sometimes caused damage to the manure spreading machine.
 This problem has been overcome by improving the pavement of the composting yard.
 Since compost application was started in the whole village level, the yield and quality of the agricultural products from Sarabetsu village has increased remarkably.
 The yield of beet, which was ranked at the lowest level in the Tokachi area about 10 years ago increased to the top level in Tokachi.
-Therefore, the construction of the composting plant for producing the high quality compost is expected to push and support the specialization of the agricultural products by building up the soil.
+Therefore, the construction of the composting plant which can produce the compost with higher quality is expected to push and support the specialization of the agricultural products by building up the soil.